Please briefly introduce yourself.

 Editor’s Note: Debbie has never let her diabetes stand in the way of what she wanted to do, whether that be singing, dancing or learning the ukulele.
 In 2010, Debbie received the silver Kellion Victory Medal for living with diabetes for 50 years.
 At that time, she said she was “going for gold.”
-This year, Debbie is due to get her gold Kellion Victory Medal for living with diabetes for 60 years.
+In 2020, Debbie was due to get her gold Kellion Victory Medal for living with diabetes for 60 years.

 Always read the label and use only as directed.
 Read the warnings available on www.amsldiabetes.com.au/resources before purchasing.
 Consult your healthcare professional to see which product is right for you.

 If you would like your story posted by AMSL Diabetes, please contact firstname.lastname@example.org